The Origin of the Beauregard--Suryanarayan Product on Pythagorean Triples: Explicit Expressions

 Considering the usual generating set of $\mathbb{Q}^{\times}$, we immediately deduce the following result. \begin{cor} The group from Proposition \ref{projgp} is generated by the elements associated with the Pythagorean triples $(-1,0,1)$ (or equivalently $(1,0,-1)$), $(4,3,5)$, and $\big(p,\frac{p^{2}-1}{2},\frac{p^{2}+1}{2}\big)$ for odd prime $p$.
-The positive subgroup $\mathbb{Q}^{\times}_{+}$ is generated by the same set of Pythagorean triples, with the first one excluded. \end{cor} Indeed, these are the triples that are associated with $-1$ and the usual primes in Proposition \ref{primtrip} (the prime 2 is separated from the odd primes because of the parity issue in that Proposition).
-Note that for elements with $\alpha=\frac{c}{a}<0$ we can take either representatives with $a>0$ (as Corollary \ref{totgp} implicitly suggests) or those with $c>0$ as in Proposition \ref{primtrip}.
+The positive subgroup, associated with $\mathbb{E}^{1}_{+}$ or with $\mathbb{Q}^{\times}_{+}$ via Proposition \ref{projgp} and Remarks \ref{normsq} and \ref{invsign}, is generated by the same set of Pythagorean triples, with the first one excluded. \end{cor}

+\begin{proof} We know that $\mathbb{Q}^{\times}_{+}$ is generated by the prime numbers, and for $\mathbb{Q}^{\times}$ we have to add $-1$ as a generator as well.
+As when $r$ is $-1$, 2, or an odd prime $p$, Proposition \ref{primtrip} associates the asserted primitive Pythagorean triples, this proves the corollary. \end{proof} Note that the prime 2 is separated from the odd primes in Corollary \ref{gentrip} because for $r=2=\frac{2}{1}$ we have to use the formula with even $mn$, while when $p$ is odd, the formula for $r=p=\frac{p}{1}$ that we must apply has odd $mn$.
+In addition, for elements of $\mathbb{Q}^{\times}_{+}$ the normalizations of taking the primitive Pythagorean triple with $a>0$ (as Corollary \ref{totgp} implicitly suggests) coincides with that in which $c>0$ as in Proposition \ref{primtrip} (since these numbers have the same sign by Remarks \ref{normsq} and \ref{invsign}), while for the other elements we can choose any of these two normalizations, and they are opposites.
 This is the reason for the two different choices of the representative for the sign generator $-1$ in Corollary \ref{gentrip}.